 The region has witnessed many successive invasions from the North.
 The Huns, the Turks, and the Afghans invaded India through this area.
 King Harshvardhan became ruler of Thanesar (Kurukshetra) in the 7th Century AD and later ruled most of Northern India.
 The first battle of Panipat was fought here when the Mughals defeated the Lodhis in1526.
-Babur, a descendant of Timur and Genghis Khan, rode in with an infantry and cavalry of 25,000 soldiers from Samarqand and defeated Sultan Ibrahim Lodhi of Delhi in this historic battle.
+Babur, a descendant of Timur and Genghis Khan, rode in with infantry and cavalry of 25,000 soldiers from Samarqand and defeated Sultan Ibrahim Lodhi of Delhi in this historic battle.

 The Sultan of Delhi was defeated despite his army numbering 100,000 soldiers.
 This was the first battle in which artillery was put to such effective use to win against vastly superior numbers.
 The battle led to the establishment of the Mughal rule in India, a period that saw the construction of many forts and architectural wonders including the Taj Mahal.
-30 years later, in 1556, a second battle was fought in the plains near Panipat, a battle which firmly established the Mughals as rulers of North India.
+30 years later, in 1556, a second battle was fought in the plains near Panipat, a battle that firmly established the Mughals as rulers of North India.
 Hemachandra the King of Delhi was defeated by Akbar’s armies in this battle.

 In fact, Panipat was witness to the 3rd battle in 1761 when the Marathas, who were then ruling the area, were defeated in battle by Ahmed Shah Durrani from Afghanistan.
-This battle marked the end of the period of Maratha rule.
+This battle marked the end of the period of Maratha’s rule.
 The period thereafter saw the advent of British rule in India.

 Fast Facts :

 Area: 44212 Sq.
 Km

-- Languages: Hindi and Punjabi
+Languages: Hindi, Haryanvi, and Punjabi

-- Religion: Hindus (34.46%), Sikhs (62.95%), others (2.59%)
+Religion: Hindus (34.46%), Sikhs (62.95%), others (2.59%)

-- Literacy rate: 57.14%
+Literacy rate: 57.14%

-- Best Time To Visit: October To March
+Best Time To Visit: October To March

-Tourist Attractions :
+Tourist Attractions of Haryana :